sdqali/site/content/blog/2013-08-09-biriyani-and-me.markdown

 ---
-image: /images/threaded-blue-on-black-cropped.jpg
-title: "Biriyani and me"
-date: 2013-08-09
-comments: true
 categories:
 - life
 - food
 - biriyani
+comments: true
+date: 2013-08-09
+ghcommentid: 68
+image: /images/threaded-blue-on-black-cropped.jpg
 tags:
 - life
 - food
 - biriyani
+title: Biriyani and me
 ---

 I love Biriyani.
 That is an understatement.
 I absolutely love Biriyani.

 It started when I was very young.
 In fact, as far back as I can remember, I have loved Biriyani.
 A lot of people in my family - my father, a paternal uncle and his wife were cooks, and specialists in cooking for special occasions.
 In Malabar, that meant people employed them to cook at weddings, engagements, _Iftars_[^1], _Parasavathinu Kontu Pokals_ [^2] and _Mudikalachils_ [^3].
 They would cook up a storm of Biryani, _Neychor_ [^4], _Porotta_ [^5], _Pathiri_ [^6] and curries of beef, chicken and mutton.
 Of all these things, the Biriyanis were the best.